Chapter 11: Conferences, Institutes, Preconferences

 The intent of this document is to inform member groups on how to submit a proposal for an international conference so that the ACRL Board of Directors has complete information to make decisions.
 Following these guidelines does not guarantee Board approval of the conference.

-Proposed Dates: International conferences should be proposed to be held only in even years so as to not compete with ACRL National Conference held every odd year.
+Proposed Dates: International conferences should be proposed to be held only in even years so as to not compete with ACRL Conference held every odd year.
 The ACRL Board of Directors may occasionally put a hiatus on planning international meetings that are not held in conjunction with the ALA Annual Conference or Midwinter Meeting, due to circumstances such as economic factors.
 If that is currently the case, proposals for international conferences should not be submitted until the hiatus period is over.

 2 Years or More from Proposed Conference Dates: Members should submit a Board Action Form on or before the appropriate due date for the ACRL Board to review at an ALA Annual Conference or Midwinter Meeting.
 It should include the following:

 - Proposed dates and location of the meeting